TanikawaArchive/auxMemorialEssay/index.md

 # Auxiliary page of a memory essay issued on "Tenmon Geppou"

-Some of photos not included the essay are distributed here.
+Some of materials not included the essay are distributed here.